 There are several sets of rules that apply when there is no Will, and your solicitor will be able to discuss these with you.

-If there are no foreign assets, and no foreign Grant of Probate (or equivalent), then you simply apply for a Grant in England as you would if the person had died at home.
+If there are no foreign assets, then you simply apply for a Grant of Probate in England, to deal with the English assets, as you would if the person had died at home.
 You can do this online if you are comfortable dealing with it yourself, or you can seek assistance and advice from an English solicitor.

-1. Seek a formal “Re-Seal” of the Grant by the English Probate Court; or
+- Seek a formal “Re-Seal” of the Grant obtained by the English Probate Court

-1. Apply for a separate English Grant of Probate or Letters of Administration.
+- Apply for a separate English Grant of Representation.

 Want to know more?